hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 potentially the browser.
 Else the browser may decide to pause/stop such background logics on its own to avoid overloading the local system or so.

+NotifyMe option in the Browser based version of this logic is experimental and doesnt work in many of the setups.

+   Seems to work with Chrome on Chromebook.
+However Chrome on Android doesnt seem to support the same and some discussions on the web, seem to indicate that one needs to use service workers wrt android chrome.

 Program Versions
 ##################